mjenior/riptide/README.md

         User-provided file name which contains gene IDs and associated transcription values header : boolean
-        Defines if read abundance file has a header that needs to be ignored replicates : boolean
+        Defines if read abundance file has a header that needs to be ignored default is no header
+    replicates : boolean
-        Defines if read abundances contains replicates and medians require calculation
+        Defines if read abundances contains replicates and medians require calculation default is no replicates
     sep: string
-        Defines what character separates entries on each line
+        Defines what character separates entries on each line defaults to tab (.tsv)

     riptide() parameters